Swelling after lens replacement. Rehabilitation after cataract removal

 Find Cataract Specialists

-A cataract is a clouding of the lens of the eye.
-Like everything in our body, the eye lens is also subject to the normal aging process, which also leads to the fact that it becomes cloudy during life.
-This happens at a different pace for each person, and certain medications, as well as smoking or eye trauma, can hasten the process of clouding the lens and, therefore, the onset of cataracts.
-Most often, this disease is due to age, so it is also called senile cataract.
+A cataract is a clouding of the eye lens.
+Like everything else in our body, the lens of the eye is also subject to the normal aging process, which leads to it becoming cloudier throughout life.
+This happens at each person's own pace, and certain medications, as well as smoking or eye injuries, can accelerate the process of clouding of the lens and, consequently, the onset of cataracts.
+Most often, this disease is caused by age, which is why it is also called senile cataract.
 Age-related cataracts usually occur in people over 60 years of age.
 Only in rare cases is it congenital.

-The disease is perceived at first as a thin veil in front of the eyes, which becomes more and more dense over time.
-Often people with cataracts become more sensitive to light.
-Sometimes their visual acuity improves for a short time because the refraction of the eye can change.
+The disease is initially perceived as a thin veil over the eyes, which becomes denser over time.
+People with cataracts often become more sensitive to light.
+Sometimes their visual acuity improves for a short time because the refraction of the eye may change.
 However, this positive change will be negated by clouding of the lens as the disease progresses.
-If the clouding of the lens progresses and visual acuity is noticeably worsened as a result, cataract surgery is the only treatment option.
+If the clouding of the lens progresses and visual acuity noticeably deteriorates due to this, cataract surgery is the only treatment option.

 Cataract

 A cataract is a clouding of the lens of the eye.
 The lens of the eye is usually clear.
-It acts as a biological lens, an important part of the refractive apparatus of the eye, focusing light as it travels to the back of the eye.
+It acts as a biological lens, forming an important part of the light-refracting apparatus of the eye, focusing light as it passes to the back wall of the eye.

-Until the age of 45, the shape of the lens of a person's eye can change.
+Until the age of 45, the shape of the lens of a person's eye may change.
 This allows the eye to focus on an object, whether close or far.
 As the body ages, the proteins in the lens begin to break down and it becomes cloudy.
-The image visible to the eye becomes blurred.
-This condition is known as a cataract.
+The image visible to the eye becomes blurry.
+This condition is known as cataract.

 Eye surgery

-In many cases, the causes of cataracts are unknown, but sometimes children are born with it, this is the so-called congenital cataract.
+In many cases, the cause of cataracts is unknown, but sometimes children are born with them, called congenital cataracts.

 Cataracts develop slowly and painlessly.
 Vision in the affected eye or eyes slowly deteriorates.
-Mild clouding of the lens often occurs after the age of 60, but this usually does not cause vision problems.
-By the age of 75, most people have cataracts that impair their vision.
+Mild clouding of the lens often occurs after age 60, but does not usually cause vision problems.
+By age 75, most people have cataracts that impair their vision.

 Sensitivity to bright light